 Ki-67 index is reported as percent positive tumor cells in area of highest nuclear labeling ("hot spot"), although the precise method of assessment has not been standardized.
-A number of methods have used to assess Ki-67 index, including automatic counting and "eyeballing."^{3.4} Automated counting is not widely available and requires careful modification of the software to circumvent the inaccuracies.3 Eye-balling can be used for most tumors; however, for tumors with Ki-67 index close to grade cut-offs, it is recommended to perform the manual count on the print of camera-captured image of the hot spot.
+A number of methods have been used to assess Ki-67 index, including automatic counting and "eyeballing."
+Automated counting is not widely available and requires careful modification of the software to circumvent the inaccuracies.
+Eyeballing can be used for most tumors; however, for tumors with Ki-67 index close to grade cut-offs, it is recommended to perform the manual count on the print of camera-captured image of the hot spot.
 It has been recommended that a minimum of 500 tumor cells be counted to determine the Ki-67 index, and a notation is made if less cells are available.
-Grade assigned based on Ki-67 index is typically higher than that based on mitotic count, and the case is assigned to the higher of the 2 if both methods are performed.1
+Grade assigned based on Ki-67 index is typically higher than that based on mitotic count, and the case is assigned to the higher of the 2 if both methods are performed.
+1 carcinomas.[§] Furthermore, unlike poorly differentiated neuroendocrine carcinomas, they are less responsive to platinum-based chemotherapy.^Z In the WHO-2022 Blue Book of Endocrine Tumors, WHO-2019 Blue Book of Digestive System Tumors, and AJCC 9th edition, those with typical morphology of well-differentiated tumors are classified as "well-differentiated neuroendocrine tumor" but as grade 3 (Table 3).^{18.9}

 It is important to note that there are a small group of well-differentiated neuroendocrine tumors with a Ki-67 index >20% and a mitotic rate usually <20 per 10 HPF.
 In WHO-2010, these tumors were considered as G3 poorly differentiated neuroendocrine carcinomas.
-However, they have typical morphology of welldifferentiated tumors.
+However, they have typical morphology of well-differentiated tumors.

-Previous studies (most on pancreatic neuroendocrine tumors) have demonstrated that these tumors have a worse prognosis than grade 2 (Ki-67=3-20% and mitosis <20/10 HPF) neuroendocrine tumors, but they are not as aggressive as poorly differentiated neuroendocrine carcinomas.5 In addition, these tumors do have genetic abnormalities seen in poorly differentiated neuroendocrine not the carcinomas.6 Furthermore, unlike poorly differentiated neuroendocrine carcinomas, they are less responsive to platinum-based chemotherapy.7 In the WHO-2017 blue book of endocrine tumors, WHO-2019 blue book of digestive system tumors, and AJCC 8th edition, those with typical morphology of welldifferentiated tumors are classified as "well-differentiated neuroendocrine tumor" but as grade 3 (Table 3).^{1,8}
+Previous studies (most on pancreatic neuroendocrine tumors) have demonstrated that these tumors have a worse prognosis than grade 2 (Ki-67=3-20% and mitosis <20/10 HPF) neuroendocrine tumors, but they are not as aggressive as poorly differentiated neuroendocrine carcinomas.
+In addition, these tumors do not have the genetic abnormalities seen in poorly differentiated neuroendocrine

 Table 3.
-Recommended Gradin g Sys stem fo r Well-I Differentiate d Gastroei nteropancreatic Neuroendocrine Tumors
+Recommended Grading System for Well-Differentiated Gastroenteropancreatic Neuroendocrine Tumors

-Grade Mitotic Rate (per 2mm 2) Ki-67 index (%) Well-differentiated neuroendocrine tumor, G1 <2 <3 Well-differentiated neuroendocrine tumor, G2 2-20 3-20 Well-differentiated neuroendocrine tumor, G3 >20 >20
+Grade Mitotic Rate (per 2mm2) Ki-67 index (%) Well-differentiated neuroendocrine tumor, G1 <2 <3 Well-differentiated neuroendocrine tumor, G2 2-20 3-20 Well-differentiated neuroendocrine tumor, G3 >20 >20